Marion Maréchal: Academic studies

-Political career
+Initial political career

-About her early interest in politics, Maréchal-Le Pen explained: "Contrary to what everyone thinks, in my family we didn’t talk about politics at home and we were free to make our own choices.
+About her early interest in politics, Maréchal explained: "Contrary to what everyone thinks, in my family we didn’t talk about politics at home and we were free to make our own choices.
 I became interested in politics around 15 or 16 and in various approaches, not necessarily FN".
 As a teenager she once attended a meeting addressed by Nicolas Sarkozy, "out of curiosity" because he "intrigued" her.
 She added: "I very quickly came down to earth."
 At the age of 18, she became a member of the FN.

 Early career (2008–2010)

 She was a candidate in seventh position on the FN list in Saint-Cloud, Hauts-de-Seine, in the 2008 municipal elections.
 She was not elected, for the FN list only got 6.29% with one municipal councillor elected from the first round.

 In the 2010 regional elections, she figured in second position on the FN departmental list in the Yvelines, Île-de-France.
 Marie-Christine Arnautu's FN list, which polled 9.29% in the whole of Île-de-France in the first round, could not take part in the run-off, given that a list must cross a threshold of 10% of the valid votes at a regional level.
 Because of the process of elimination, she was not elected in the Île-de-France's regional council.